Guide to Financial Consumer Protection in the Digital Era

 Consumer protection is considered a basic regulatory enabler for digital financial inclusion.
 Several emerging markets have taken important steps on consumer protection, including in digital financial services.
 Financial regulators and supervisors have adopted consumer protection regulatory and supervisory measures, and some global and national industry associations have developed codes of conduct.

 At the same time, the growing and evolving nature of consumer risks in digital finance demands more effective, risk-based and innovative consumer protection actions.
 It also requires regulatory and supervisory approaches that put the customer at the center.
-Technology is providing promising solutions for financial authorities, for example through suptech - supervisory technology applications used to digitize reporting, monitoring and supervision processes.
+Technology is providing promising solutions for financial authorities.
+For example, tools based on suptech supervisory technology applications, such as social media monitoring, can be used to digitize reporting, monitoring and supervision processes.

 The resources in this FinDev Guide offer insights on good practices, solutions and tools that regulators, supervisors and providers can adopt to ensure that consumers achieve positive outcomes in their financial journey.